 Fear of the future: It’s something we’re all afflicted with at times.
 (Based on my scientific sample of one person, at least.)
 And it can be a big issue on deployments of predictive analytics tools.
-In fact, convincing business managers and workers to trust in the recommendations of predictive models can be the
+In fact, convincing business managers and workers to trust in the recommendations of predictive models can be the No. 1 challenge on predictive analytics projects, according to some consultants.

 How do you build business buy-in for believing what the models are telling you and taking actions based on their advice?
 Don’t go off in a corner and create “cool” models for your own amusement, say analytics professionals and the aforementioned consultants.
 It’s much more productive, they advise, to target specific business problems and work directly with business users to test models and do with-and-without analytical comparisons on real data.
 If all goes well, that will produce “quick wins” that can help spread the word about the business value of predictive analytics.